80072 was built at Brighton Works in November 1953, at an official cost of £17,324 which is about a tenth of the cost of restoring the locomotive.

 The locomotive spent the 2017 summer season on the North Yorkshire Moors Railway.

-2018 will be the final year of service before the locomotive is withdrawn from traffic as the boiler certificate expires on the 1st January 2019.
+2018 was to have been its final year of service before the locomotive was withdrawn from traffic as the boiler certificate expired on the 1st January 2019.
+In the event the certificate was extended until June 2019.

 |Home Base||Current Status||Owner|